Skip to main content

 What is the process for becoming licensed (for business license and child care license) and how much does it cost?

-Because requirements vary by jurisdiction, you should contact the Surveyor for your area to get information on becoming licensed.
 Some areas have zoning restrictions, special use permits, business license requirements, fire or health restrictions, etc. which may have associated costs.
-To learn more about the licensing fees and regulations for state-regulated facilities, visit the Nevada Division of Public and Behavioral Health website.
-In Washoe County, call (775) 337-4470 visit the Washoe County Licensing website to review the requirements.
+To learn more about the licensing fees and regulations, visit the State of Nevada Division of Welfare and Supportive Services Child Care Licensing Program (DWSS CCL) website.

 Yes, home providers are required to complete the initial courses of training prior to becoming licensed.